nickwells/utilities/gosh/_gosh.DOC.md

 `gosh.snippet` subdirectory.

 The recommended way to install these standard snippets is to use the `gosh.snippet` command.
-Alternatively, you can copy them into a snippets directory with the following command (on Linux):
+Alternatively, you can copy them from the source code into a snippets directory with the following command (on Linux):

 ``` sh
 cp -r --suffix=.orig --backup ./_snippets/* <your-snippets-dir>